 Treble hooks allow the power bait to be secured to the hook firmly keeping it in a place through cast after cast.
 Many brands even make treble hooks specifically designed for dough-baits.
 These hooks have a wire spiral up the shaft of the hook.
 This allows the dough-bait to securely grasp the shank of the hook.

-Where to Fish Powebait for Trout
+Best Places to Fish Powerbait for Trout

 There are three main areas I try to focus on when fishing for trout.